isomerpages/nparks-festival/pages/Festival Promotions.md

 * Price per participant: $60 (individual), $55 (group of 2-3 persons) or $45 (group of 4 or more persons)
 * Children under 12: FREE (one child per accompanying adult)

-To sign up for this event or for more information, visit [ https://kokomo-beachclub.com/ ]( https://kokomo-beachclub.com/ )
+To sign up or for more information, visit [ https://kokomo-beachclub.com/ ]( https://kokomo-beachclub.com/ )
 or contact 9834 7984.